openhab/openhab-docs/addons/uis/apps/android.md

 end
 ```

+### Device identifier

+The device identifier can be any string and should be unique for all devices accessing your openHAB server.
+You can use it to distinguish between multiple clients:
+* Prefix the voice command with `<Device identifier>|`
+* Prefix the item names of [Send device information to openHAB](#send-device-information-to-openhab)
+* Use it as state on NFC tags

 ### Tasker Action Plugin

 The Tasker Action Plugin can be used to send Item commands to the server.